 Pet mice do not attract rats into the house.
-If you are experiencing a problem with rats’ infestation, it has nothing to do with your pet mice.
+If you are experiencing a problem with a rat infestation, it has nothing to do with your pet mice.
 Mice and rats do not coexist in the same areas.

 Rats are much larger rodents when compared to mice.
 For this reason, they are more competitive when it comes to food.

-When there is limited food, rats will always win out over mice.
-Mice cannot possibly compete for the same food with rats.
+When there is little food, rats will always win out over mice.
+Mice cannot possibly compete for the same food as rats.

-Rats are quite aggressive towards mice.
-When the two rodents are put together, the rats tend to attack and fight the mice.
-Rats will kill and eat mice when food is scarce.
+Rats are pretty aggressive towards mice.
+The rats attack and fight the mice when the two rodents are put together; rats will kill and eat mice when food is scarce.

 The best way to keep rats out of your house and away from your pet mice is to rat-proof the entire house.

 Fill any gaps that you suspect the rats may use as a route to get inside the house.
-It is better to keep these rodents out of your house.
-Once they get in, they multiply fast and can take over your entire house within a few weeks.
+It is better to keep these rodents out of your home.
+Once they get in, they multiply quickly and can take over your home within a few weeks.

 Do Pet Mice Attract Other Animals into the House?